 Should I Buy A House?
+Everything To Consider

-It’s possible that buying a house is the biggest purchase you’ll ever make.
+It’s possible that a house is the biggest purchase you’ll ever make.
 And although becoming a homeowner can feel like an exciting new chapter, you shouldn’t take on homeownership until you’re ready.

-1. You Have A Good Credit Score
+1. You Have Money Saved For A Down Payment

 For some of us, it can feel like a challenge just to imagine a debt-free lifestyle but having debt doesn’t have to stop your homeownership dream.
 Although debt is considered when getting a mortgage, knowing how to manage your debt plays a significant role in your financial stability.

 While you should always aim to be as close to debt free as possible, just taking steps to lower your DTI (debt-to-income ratio) is a great place to start.
 Your DTI is the percentage of your gross monthly income that goes toward paying off debt.
 It can be calculated by dividing your recurring monthly debt by your monthly income.

 Put simply, DTI is another indicator lenders can use to gauge how much debt and how much cash flow you have.
 The higher your DTI and the more debt you have, the more susceptible you are to unfavorable loan terms when trying to finance a home.
 In general, lenders want to see a DTI of 50% or less, including your mortgage payment.